quicwg/base-drafts/draft-ietf-quic-tls.md

 Accepting unprotected - specifically unauthenticated - packets presents a denial of service risk to endpoints.
-An attacker that is able to inject unprotected packets can cause a recipient to drop even protected packets with a matching sequence number.
+An attacker that is able to inject unprotected packets can cause a recipient to drop even protected packets with a matching packet number.
 The spurious packet shadows the genuine packet, causing the genuine packet to be ignored as redundant.

 Once the TLS handshake is complete, both peers MUST ignore unprotected packets.